kirbysayshi/js13k-2020/README.md

 - [x] BUG: signal/target labels hide themselves on the bottom (too far down).
 - [ ] Color palette / THEME!
 Space Signals Radar Scopes : paddle, ball, target, markers, text
 - [ ] Should there be a velocity boost for the paddle movement?
+- [ ] Either a kill zone boundary sphere to keep ball in play, hard edges, or velocity boost for paddle to catch stray balls
+- [ ] Level 01
+- [ ] Level 02
+- [ ] Level 03
+- [ ] Level 04
+- [ ] Level 05
+- [ ] Level 06
+- [ ] Level 07
+- [ ] Level 08
+- [ ] Level 09
+- [ ] Level 10
 - [ ] End Game screen has list of all times per level (+par?)
+- [ ] Touch Knob controls for mobile: use separate dom elements for each knob to avoid multitouch issues
+- [ ] Draw projection of ball direction + velocity (ray)
+- [ ] Prevent ball from accelerating when colliding...
+- [ ] Prevent ball tunneling when colliding with paddle
+- [ ] Probably model collisions manually using segmentIntersection, projectPointEdge, collisionResponseAABB + valid normal
 - [ ] Shorten radius of paddle?
 - [ ] Should the paddle be able to collide with edges?
 Or maybe just some edges?
-- [ ] Probably model collisions manually using segmentIntersection, projectPointEdge, collisionResponseAABB + valid normal
-- [ ] Draw projection of ball direction + velocity (ray)
-- [ ] Prevent ball from accelerating when colliding...
-- [ ] Prevent ball tunneling when colliding with paddle
 - [ ] clear canvas below the "safe" upper box
-- [ ] Touch Knob controls for mobile: use separate dom elements for each knob to avoid multitouch issues
 - [ ] "Play Again" button on end screen?
 - [ ] A lose condition?
 Or just best time
 - [ ] Level / Goal Ideas: you have to get the signal to the destination in as few bounces as possible and as quickly as possible.
 When you reach the goal, you see a drawing of where the signal went and where you bounced it.
 You (camera) follow the signal as it bounces around?